Website icon Xpert.Digital

 5. Side dishes and snacks

-This includes French fries, onion rings and other side dishes that are easy to find in the freezer.
+This includes French fries, onion rings, and other side dishes that are easily found in the freezer section.
 Various snacks, such as chicken nuggets, are also represented in this category.

 6. Potato products